Our mission is to be a national leader for the education, advocacy, promotion and funding of the service dog industry for veterans.

 Public Access Service Dogs

-"Lima Bravo" stands for "Life Buddy".
-We are in the process of developing our non-public access service dog program.
+We are in the process of developing our Non-Public Access service dog program.
 This program will benefit veterans looking to acquire a trained dog, but not a fully-certified, public access service dog.
 To learn more about this initiative, please check our website for updates and information.
-Sign up for our e-newsletter to stay connected.